hassio-addons/addon-pi-hole/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

+**NOTE**: Your Hass.io machine MUST HAVE a static IP for this add-on to function properly/fully.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Pi-hole" add-on
 1. Start the "Pi-hole" add-on